python-can-define-radio/python-course/classroom_activities/ex_0_preliminaries.md

 ## Configuration

+- Create a folder for yourself with your name (and no spaces) on the Desktop.
+- In VSCode, open the folder that you created, and create a python file to trigger the installation of the Python extension.
+- Turn off python auto import completions in VSCode.
+Ask the instructor how.
 - Change the `TMOUT` variable in `.bash_rc`.
 Ask the instructor how.
-- Turn off python auto import completions in VSCode.
-Ask the instructor how.
 - Disable middle-click if desired.
 Ask the instructor how.
-- Create a folder for yourself with your name (and no spaces) on the Desktop.
-- In VSCode, open the folder that you created.

 ## Things to know: